-PIs submitting Research in Undergraduate Institutions (RUI) should include RUI: immediately before the proposal title (e.g., CRII: CPS: RUI: Title).
-Note that including RUI adds the requirement for the proposal to include a RUI Impact Statement.
+PIs submitting through the Research in Undergraduate Institutions (RUI) program should include RUI: immediately before the proposal title (e.g., CRII: CPS: RUI: Title).
+Note that including RUI adds the requirement for the proposal to include a RUI Certification and a RUI Impact Statement.